alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 - Supported browsers for Ubuntu:
   - Chrome
-  - Firefox <= 46.0
+  - Firefox
-- Current tests can only run from Ubuntu Desktop, not server
+- Current tests can run from Ubuntu Desktop or server
 - Make sure **Python 2.7** is installed:

   ```